zacanger/niddesa/text/generated-translations/cullaniddesa/08-chinese-amazon.md

 What is disconnection?
 And after this measure, thirst loved him to be cut off, dispel, and put an end to it, and that it came to nonexistent.

-“Known after thirsty love”, after the three known thirst love.
-“No annoyance”, there are four kinds of troubles: the troubles of desire, some troubles, see troubles, unclear troubles.
+"Known after thirsty love", after the three known thirst love.
+"No annoyance", there are four kinds of troubles: the troubles of desire, some troubles, see troubles, unclear troubles.
 For them, these troubles have been cut off, the roots have been cut off, like a rooted palm tree, become inhabited for the future, they are called no worries, Arrohan, the troubles have been exhausted, for all know that thirsty love After the trouble-free person.
-“Knowing that those who have no worries after their thirst, I also say, 'They have passed through the blast, '” I also say, 'The riot of their desire has passed; some of them have passed; and the riot of seeing has passed; The riot of unknown has passed; all the circuits have passed, come out, have crossed, crossed, crossed, and overcome.”
-To know the worry-free people after thirsty love, I also say, “They survive the storm.”
+"Knowing that those who have no worries after their thirst, I also say, 'They have passed through the blast, '" I also say, 'The riot of their desire has passed; some of them have passed; and the riot of seeing has passed; The riot of unknown has passed; all the circuits have passed, come out, have crossed, crossed, crossed, and overcome."
+To know the worry-free people after thirsty love, I also say, "They survive the storm."

 Because then, the Brahman said:

-“I rejoice in the words of Daisin, which is telling: Joe Tamo is the unfit, and the statement asked by Brahman of the intua student seventh [completed].
+"I rejoice in the words of Daisin, which is telling: Joe Tamo is the unfit, and the statement asked by Brahman of the intua student seventh [completed].